sammshen/lm-deepseek-diagnostics/README.md

 Flash Attention right now but deepseek uses MLA Attention.

-`model_input.attn_metadata` should be `FlashAttentionMetadata` but deepseek uses `MLAAttentionImpl` (I specifically ran into `DeepseekV2MLAAttention` with deepseek v2)
+`model_input.attn_metadata` should be `FlashAttentionMetadata` but deepseek uses `MLAAttentionImpl` (I specifically ran into `DeepseekV2MLAAttention` with deepseek v2 while I think r1 uses `FlashMLAMetadata` which may bypass lmcache and be disguised as flash attention)

 Otherwise, the MMLU benchmarks have no change across usage with or without lmcache as expected.